andrewthegr8/Term-Project-ME-405/docs/source/ssmodel.rst

 Romi’s actual response as measured by the motor encoders and IMU.

 .. note::
-    As previously mentioned, Romi's gloabl position is hard to measure, hence the need for the observer in the first place.
+    As previously mentioned, Romi's global position is hard to measure, hence the need for the observer in the first place.
 So it was hard to quantify the amount of error in the predicted position states.
 However, Romi successfully completing the track with heading control based on the